StreamingTOM: Streaming Token Compression for Efficient Video Understanding: Introduction

-In summary, our contributions are threefold. \begin{itemize} \item We establish that effective streaming compression requires streaming-native design, introducing a strictly causal approach that reduces complexity from $O(tNLd^{2})$ to $O(tGLd^{2})$ with fixed per-frame budget $G$. \item We propose StreamingTOM, a training-free two-stage framework combining CTR for pre-LLM compression with OQM for bounded post-LLM memory management. \item We achieve state-of-the-art training-free accuracy ($63.8\%$ offline average, $55.8\%/3.7$ on RVS) with $15.7\times$ kv-cache compression, $1.2\times$ lower peak memory, and $2\times$ faster TTFT over training-free SOTA, demonstrating both effectiveness and efficiency. \end{itemize}
+In summary, our contributions are threefold. \begin{itemize} \item We introduce strictly causal pre-LLM token reduction for streaming video understanding, reducing prefill complexity from $O(tNLd^{2})$ to $O(tGLd^{2})$ through a fixed per-frame budget $G$ that ensures predictable latency. \item We propose StreamingTOM, a training-free two-stage framework unified by a frame-aligned group abstraction of $G$ tokens that coordinates CTR for pre-LLM compression with OQM for bounded post-LLM memory, ensuring temporal coherence across compression and retrieval. \item We achieve state-of-the-art training-free accuracy ($63.8\%$ offline average, $55.8\%/3.7$ on RVS) with $15.7\times$ kv-cache compression ratio, $1.2\times$ lower peak memory, and $2\times$ faster TTFT over training-free SOTA, demonstrating both effectiveness and efficiency. \end{itemize}